rust-lang/reference/src/items/generics.md

 fn bar<const N: usize>() -> Foo<{ N }> { todo!() } // ok
 ```

-Unlike type and lifetime parameters, const parameters of types can be used without
+Unlike type and lifetime parameters, const parameters can be declared without
-being mentioned inside of a parameterized type:
+being used inside of a parameterized item, with the exception of
+implementations as described in [generic implementations]:

 ```rust,compile_fail
 // ok